Tips and Tricks#

 Either uncheck Automatically find new updates and notify me or change the Update Schedule selection to use a schedule such as once a week.

-If you have turned automatic updates off, click Install on the toolbar to check for updates.
-Then click Manage Installed Packages and see if there are any updates on the Product Updates and SDKs tabs.
+If you have turned automatic updates off, you can check for updates by clicking Install on the toolbar, then Manage Installed Packages, and then Check for Updates on the Product Updates tab.

 See About Update Frequency for details on the selections available.

 To improve SSv5 performance, try one or more of the following suggestions.

 If you have installed many different versions of different SDKs and GSDKs over time, go to Preferences, type

 SDK in the filter field, and uncheck the ones not currently being used.

 If you have installed multiple toolchains but are not using all of them, or are not using all of the targets, disable the unused ones.
 Go to Preferences and type

 target in the filter field, and uncheck any unused items.

 Use different workspaces for different GSDK versions or compilers